Long Beach, New York: 2000 census

-Race and ethnicity
+2015–2019 American Community Survey

-The racial and ethnic makeup of the city of Long Beach was 71.9% non-Hispanic white, 6.2% Black or African American, 0.2% American Indian or Alaska Native, 2.7% Asian, 2.8% two or more races, and 16.3% Hispanic and Latin American of any race.
-Out of the total population, 52.2% were female and 13.4% of the total population was foreign-born from 2015 to 2019.
-In 2000, the racial makeup of the city was 84.20% White, 6.18% African American, 0.21% Native American, 2.32% Asian, 0.08% Pacific Islander, 4.75% from other races, and 2.26% from two or more races.
-Hispanic or Latino of any race were 12.80% of the population.
+From 2015 to 2019, the American Community Survey estimated there were an average of 2.31 persons per household.
+The median household income was $97,022, the per capita income was $53,579, and 6.7% of the population lived at or below the poverty line.

 Religion

 According to Sperling's BestPlaces, 67.7% of the population of Long Beach were religious as of 2021.
 The majority of the religious population are Christian and the Catholic Church is the largest single denomination.
 The second largest Christian group is Protestantism and the single largest Protestant denomination as of 2021 was Lutheranism.
 The third largest religion practiced in the city is Judaism, followed by Islam.
 Eastern faiths including Hinduism and Buddhism are also prevalent in the city, while the remainder of the population is irreligious or atheist.